TAKAYAMA WITH KIDS

 Yes.
 A whole house.
 A whole Japanese house – just for us!!!!

-The house is called Manabi Stay and the website is here.
+The House is called Manabi Stay and you can make reservations here.

 This house was so close to the station, the shops, the restaurants, the morning markets.
 It was perfect but we also weren’t on the “main drag” so it was so quiet and quaint too.